 Social media metrics provide valuable insights into audience behavior, content effectiveness, and overall platform performance.
 These metrics help social media managers evaluate the efficiency of social media management software, social media management tools, and platforms in optimizing campaigns and engagement.

-Some of the commonly used metrics ensuring successful social media management are:
+Some of the commonly used social media engagement metrics ensuring successful social media management are:

 1. Engagement Rate- Measures how actively users interact with content through likes, shares, comments, and saves.
 A high engagement rate indicates a strong connection with the audience.